Ashlesha8421/QR-Code-Using-Python/README.md

 * To see the result, scanned the image using the scanner on your mobile:

  <p align='center' ><img height='200' align='center' src=https://github.com/Ashlesha8421/QR-Code-Using-Python/blob/Ashlesha_Datir/QR_img.png /></p>

+Above scanned results give you the contents that we type for making QR code